United States two-dollar bill: Society and culture

 Because $2 bills are uncommon in daily use, their use can make spenders visible.
 A documented case of using two-dollar bills to send a message to a community is the case of Geneva Steel and the communities in the surrounding Utah County.
 In 1989, Geneva Steel re-opened after a yearlong furlough and change in ownership, and subsequently paid its employee bonuses in $2 bills.
 When the $2 bills began to circulate more widely than usual, people recognized the importance of the company to the local economy.

 The use of the $2 bill is popular among fans and alumni of Clemson University, who often bring notes with them when traveling to university athletic events in other localities as a demonstration of their economic impact in an area.
 The idea was first popularized in 1977 when Georgia Tech had threatened to no longer play the Tigers in football and has since caught on as a token of fandom when traveling to other locations.
 Fans will often stamp an orange tiger paw (Clemson's logo) on the note as a sign of its origin.

-Circa 2019, some individuals have become 'ambassadors' for the two-dollar bill in an effort to popularize its use in everyday transactions by using them as often as possible, adding large numbers of the notes into circulation in the process.
+Circa 2019, some individuals have become "ambassadors" for the two-dollar bill in an effort to popularize its use in everyday transactions by using them as often as possible, adding large numbers of the notes into circulation in the process.

 Use of the $2 bill is also being suggested by some gun rights activists to show support for Second Amendment rights, particularly at stores that allow open carry or concealed carry of weapons on their premises.
 Two-dollar notes have also seen increased usage in situations where tipping is encouraged, especially in gentlemen's clubs.
 This is due to the idea that tips will increase because of the ease of use of a single, higher-denomination bill as the lowest common note in use.

+For Lunar New Year, many Asian communities that celebrate use crisp $2 dollar bills to gift money in red envelopes.
+Even numbers are considered lucky, except for the number 4.